WinnersProx/AutoMart/UI/README.md

 - Users can view a specific car
 - Users can view all unsold cars
 - Users can view all unsold cars within a price range (considering min and max value)
-- Users can delete a specific car Ad ( Obviously if they're owners or admins)
 - Users can view all posted ads whether sold or available.
 - Users can flag or report a posted AD as fraudulent.
 - Users can view all unsold cars of a specific make or manufacturer